openshift/enhancements/oauth-proxy/oauth-proxy-proxy.md

 - [ ] Graduation criteria for dev preview, tech preview, GA
 - [ ] User-facing documentation is created in [openshift/docs]

+## Open Questions

+1. Can we expose proxy.config.openshift.io to system:authenticated by default.
+Some cluster-admins may place basic-auth credentials here because we provide no alternative.
+This may make the configuration values suddenly sensitive and there will be desire to hide that from workloads and other users.

 ## Summary

 In order to function, the `oauth-proxy`
  1. Gets the oauth-server location using the kube-apiserver's internal IP: `https://172.30.0.1/.well-known/oauth-authorization-server`
  2. Uses the result to find the token endpoint.
  3. Hits the *external* token endpoint `https://oauth-openshift.apps.<cluster-dns-prefix>.openshift.com/oauth/token`.

-This flow requires hitting a potentially external router, which requires honoring proxy settings.
+This flow requires hitting a potentially external router, which requires honoring proxy settings.  `/.well-known/oauth-authorization-server` implements [RFC 8414](https://tools.ietf.org/html/rfc8414) which does not allow specifying multiple possible URLs.

 ## Motivation